Siggnja/CloudAtlas/README.md

 ## Installation

-No installation required, for commercial use just go [CloudAtlas](http://atlascloud.azurewebsites.net/)
+No installation required, for commercial use just go to [CloudAtlas](http://atlascloud.azurewebsites.net/).

 If you are intenting to add features of your own you will require Visual Studio 2017 and to be able to add CSS styling you will need to install a [Web Compiler](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler) and edit Site.sass which will then compile it to Site.css followed by a minimized version of the CSS.